junzhin/Text-Driven-CFP-Generator/README.md

 # RetinaLogos: Fine-Grained Synthesis of High-Resolution Retinal Images Through Captions

-This document presents the implementation of **RetinaLogos: Fine-Grained Synthesis of High-Resolution Retinal Images Through Captions**, a novel method designed to generate high-resolution Color Fundus Photographs (CFPs) from textual descriptions of retinal conditions.
+This Repo presents the implementation of **RetinaLogos: Fine-Grained Synthesis of High-Resolution Retinal Images Through Captions**, a novel method designed to generate high-resolution Color Fundus Photographs (CFPs) from textual descriptions of retinal conditions.
 Our method addresses the limitations of existing retinal image synthesis models by providing more detailed and fine-grained control over anatomical structures and disease progression using large-scale text-to-image generation techniques.

 ## 🌟 Abstract